 Team building is the process of turning a group of individual employees into a collaborative and cohesive team.

-Team building normally refers to a number of activities or strategies that motivate team members and increase the overall performance of the team.
+Team building normally refers to a number of team building exercises such as a scavenger hunt or strategies that motivate co-workers and increase the overall performance of a new team.

-At the heart of team building is managing people, and these activities and strategies allow for each employee to be viewed as members of interdependent teams, opposed to as individual workers to form a team the stays together, works together and achieves together.
+At the heart of team building is managing people, and these activities and strategies allow for each employee to be viewed as members of interdependent teams, opposed to as individual workers to form a team that stays together, work together and achieves together.

 There are always two types of relationships within a team: the relationship between individual team members, and the relationship between individuals and the teams as a whole - team building should aim to enhance and strengthen both of these relationships.